OpenPipe/OpenPipe/README.md

 <br>

 **Test Many Inputs**
 OpenPipe lets you _template_ a prompt.
-Use the templating feature to run the prompts you're testing against many potential inputs for broader coverage of your problem space than you'd get with manual testing.
+Use the templating feature to run the prompts you're testing against many potential inputs for broad coverage of your problem space.

 <br>